 If your fingers are toast, do three 5-minute sessions instead of one long grind.
 Your hands recover faster, and you stay consistent.

-Reason #4: You’re learning in isolation
+Reason #4: You are learning in isolation

 Fix it: use tools that keep you moving